akkikhan/Primus-SaaS/examples/trunked-npm-backend/README.md

    All modes require `PRIMUS_PORTAL_URL`, `PRIMUS_CLIENT_ID`, and `PRIMUS_CLIENT_SECRET`.

+3. Decide how you want to demonstrate the migration:

+   - Set `PRIMUS_ENFORCE_AUTH=false` to mimic the legacy state (no authentication—every dashboard route is public).
+   - Set `PRIMUS_ENFORCE_AUTH=true` (default) to show the “after integration” experience where `primus-identity-validator` protects the same routes without any other code changes.

-3. (Optional) Launch the paired React frontend located at `examples/trunked-npm-frontend` after you start this backend.
+4. (Optional) Launch the paired React frontend located at `examples/trunked-npm-frontend` after you start this backend.
 The UI simply drives the sample endpoints so you can try each validation scenario without crafting curl commands.

-4. Start the API:
+5. Start the API:

    ```bash
    npm run dev          # hot reload with tsx